An alternative approach on the singular metric on a vector bundle: Introduction

-The following part is devoted to discuss the Griffiths and Nakano positivity.
-Let $(y_{1},...,y_{n})$ be the local coordinate of $Y$.
-Let $H$ be a singular metric on $E$, $\varphi$ being the corresponding metric on $\mathcal{O}_{E}(1)$.
-Now we say that $(E,H)$ is (strictly) positive in the sense of Griffiths, if
+Then the strong Nakano positivity is defined as \begin{definition} Let $(E,H)$ be a (singular) Hermitian vector bundle.
+Then it is (strictly) strongly positive in the sense of Nakano if the $\mathbb{Q}$-twisted vector bundle

-Next we define the Nakano positivity.
-Suppose that $(E,H)$ is positive in the sense of Griffiths.
-Let
+is (strictly) positive in the sense of Griffiths.